pingfu/pingfu.github.io/_posts/2026-01-28-who-owns-the-pipes.md

 - Thailand has [PromptPay](https://www.bot.or.th/en/financial-innovation/digital-finance/digital-payment/PromptPay.html)
 - Late to the game, Europe is *building* [Wero](https://wero-wallet.eu/)

-These systems are almost always domestically owned: by the *Federal Reserve* in America, the *People's Bank of China* in ...
-China, a *consortium of 16 major European banks* in Europe, and so on.
+These systems are almost always domestically owned: by the *Federal Reserve* in America, a *state-backed consortium of Chinese banks* under the People's Bank of China in ...
+China, a *consortium of 16 founding European banks and payment companies* in Europe, and so on.

 The companies which deliver this infrastructure are so important that they usually fall under the umbrella of critical national infrastructure (alongside power grids, water supply, and telecoms), because foreign control means foreign leverage: the ability to raise fees, access transaction data, and disrupt or deny service entirely.